 This is a great age to get kids started loving card games!
 Melissa & Doug have a great set of three card games (Animal Rummy, Go Fish, and Old Maid) with fun animal illustrations.
 Even if your boy isn’t quite ready for these games, he can practice matching the cards, recognizing animals, and learning animal sounds.

 Madelaine Solid Premium Milk Chocolate Mini Santas

 In keeping with the spirit of Christmas, I’m a big advocate for including Christmas-themed candy in stockings.
 The company uses chocolate from a factory that originated in Switzerland, so the candies are delicious, and the Santas are oh-so-cute.
 Your 2-year-old will be delighted to see these delicious Santa treats on Christmas morning.
 And there are plenty for you to slip one in your own stocking, too!

-Mini magnetic sketch boards are the perfect, mess-free solution for Christmas Day travel.
+Magnetic sketch boards are the perfect, mess-free solution for traveling.
 It’s perfect to fit in a stocking and your little man can play with it all the way to Grandma’s house.
-This magnetic drawing board comes in a set of 2 for one low price!
-Use it while traveling, at church, at the doctor’s office, or anywhere else you need your little one to be quietly entertained.
+This magnetic drawing board has four color zones.
+It comes with 3 stamps and a drawstring carrying bag.
+Use it while traveling, at church, at the doctor‘s office, or anywhere else you need your little one to be quietly entertained.

 Gumi-Aid Fruit Flavored Gummy Bandages